 - The hamstring

 Straining a muscle can cause it to tighten and/or spasm as well as feel very sore.
-Supplementing transdermal magnesium for muscle spasms, such as bath flakes or a magnesium oil spray, can help limit any tension by helping the muscle to contract and relax.
+Supplementing transdermal magnesium for muscle spasms, such as bath flakes a magnesium spray, or magnesium oil can help limit any tension by helping the muscle to contract and relax.

 Why is magnesium good for the muscles?